pysat/pysatCDAAC/ACKNOWLEDGEMENTS.md

 Disclaimers
 ===========
-Any opinions or actions taken by the listed funding institutions are those of the institutions and do not necessarily reflect the views of the pysat development team or individual authors.
+Any opinions or actions taken by the listed funding institutions are those of the institutions and do not necessarily reflect the views of the pysatCDAAC development team or individual authors.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.